lanl-aea/waves/docs/computational_practices_archival.rst

 history, collaboration, and conflict resolution are powerful tools.
 However, except in the case of files used in the documentation, it is generally inappropropriate to put the output artifacts of the workflow under version control.
 The VCS and :ref:`build_system` together preserve the source files and workflow to produce those output artifacts.
-Instead, output artifacts are should be archived in a suitable database.
+Instead, output artifacts should be archived in a suitable database.

 Most organizations will already have policies related to data management, access, and archival.
 At the very least, computational engineers and scientists will be familiar with project reporting.
 Those reports are archived in a library